talfstad/Braincorp-Tic-Tac-Toe/README.md

 This is an implementation of Brain corp's Tic Tac Toe coding challenge based on my interpretation of the goals of the project.
 My motivation for this project is to demonstrate my general technical abilities with the intention of working together with Brain corp in the future.

+### Demo

+There is a demo of this code running via AWS S3 and Route53 at my personal site: [here](http://tictactoe.trevoralfstad.com)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.